saurookadook/ev3-basically-a-tank/README.md

-# ev3-basically-a-tank
+# EV3 Brick Program - Basically-A-Tank

 ## Overview

-Some kinda program for some kind of tanky creation of mine ...with the EV3Brick and LEGO 🫠
+Some kinda program for some kind of tanky creation of mine with LEGO, the EV3Brick, and Python 🫠

 ---